Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Evaluation

 \paragraph{Results} \Cref{tab:ex_llm_claude-3-7} shows that, on average, \approach{} is able to extract 1.91 new lemmas for each original theorem.
 These results demonstrate that \approach{} has been effective in extracting internal proof strategies from LLM.

-On the other hand, we also observe that about half of the NL steps are not successfully generalized and formalized as lemmas.
+\paragraph{Case Studies} We observe that about half of the NL steps are not successfully generalized and formalized as lemmas.
 We analyzed the main reasons, and summarize three main reasons qualitatively below.

 \textit{Incorrect NL Proof due to Hallucinations in LLMs.} Consider the following theorem from our dataset.

 It assumes an incorrect logical rule: it swaps the premise and conclusion in the contrapositive rule, whereas the correct form should be $\mathtt{(P \rightarrow Q) \rightarrow (\sim Q \rightarrow \sim P)}$.
 Our goal is to show that, by applying this incorrect rule, one can derive \texttt{False} without any assumptions, thereby establishing the logical inconsistency of the incorrect inference rule.